Compute-Optimal Quantization-Aware Training: QAT Learning Rate Cooldown Fusion: Extended Results

-In this section, we show results of cooldown \& QAT fusion for all bit widths (\tabref{tab:fusion_comparison_full}).
+In this section, we show results of ''QAT \& Learning Rate Cooldown Fusion'' for all bit widths (\tabref{tab:fusion_comparison_full}).
 As discussed in \secref{sec:fusion}, the proposed approach shows consistent improvements for 4- and 6-bit QAT.
 For 1- and 2-bit experiments, improvements in some settings are present but less prominent than for 4- and 6-bit QAT.
-We explain this by the large optimal QAT fraction for lower bits, which minimizes the impact of cooldown \& QAT fusion.
+We explain this by the large optimal QAT fraction for lower bits, which minimizes the impact of QAT \& Cooldown Fusion.